Password Cracking Tutorial

 This will use your wordlist with some additional default rules.

-Some of these rules are pretty complicated and you aren't expected to understand them.
+Some of the rules available are pretty complicated and you aren't expected to understand them.
 More important is to understand what the existing rules will not catch and write rules to catch them.
 We will focus on the following rule:

 !?A >[1-6] l i\0[a-z] * !?A : do not run on words with capital letters * >[1-6] : for each 1 to 6, if the word is greater than that length do the following (note, John will not accept two digit numbers for either of the bounds) * l : convert to lowercase (?) * i : insert at the following index the following character * \0 : references result of range [1-6] * [a-z] : for each range [a-z]